-This dilemma invariably led to the increasing prevalence of legacy—essentially obsolete technology that nevertheless remains in place because IT leadership deems replacing it as too risky.
+This dilemma invariably led to the increasing prevalence of legacy—essentially obsolete technology that nevertheless remains in place because IT leadership deems replacing it as too risky and expensive to maintain – assuming the skills to do so are even available.

 Today, however, the world has changed.
 IT is no longer simply a cost center in the enterprise.
 In the digital era, software has become strategically important as companies reinvent themselves as technology-driven organizations.